wso2/docs-mg/en/docs/concepts/event-hub-and-subscription-validation.md

 Subscriptions are validated in the Microgateway itself using a set of internal data stores.
 These data stores contain APIs, Applications, and Subscription related information.

-Following are the data stores that are being used.
+The following are the data stores that are being used.

 |Data Store|Description|
 |----------|-----------|